 - Submit completed application with the $75.00 application fee.

 - All applicants for Lower or Middle School will be screened in reading, math and writing prior to acceptance

 - Applications for Lower or Middle School must include a copy of previous year’s final report card, a copy of the most recent/current school year’s report card, and a copy of the most recent standardized test scores.

 - A tour of the school and an on-campus interview will be scheduled by the School Office.

 - HPFS administrators will review the applications, test scores, grade reports and interview notes prior to making an admission decision.

 - Applicants will be notified of enrollment status by mail.

-Questions regarding the application/enrollment process, status of application or appointment for interview should be directed to Jennifer Waite, Director of Admissions at (336) 886-5516 or via email at email@example.com.
+Questions regarding the application/enrollment process, status of application or appointment for interview should be directed to Lore Fariss, Director of Development at (336) 886-5516 or via email at email@example.com.

 High Point Friends School has been approved by the United States Department of Homeland Security to accept non-immigrant international students.
 Students can be accepted in grades 5-8.

-Request an application through Jennifer Waite, Director of Admissions, at (336) 886-5516 or via email at firstname.lastname@example.org.
+Request an application through Lore Fariss, Director of Development, at (336) 886-5516 or via email at firstname.lastname@example.org.